OpenVSP/OpenVSP/src/help/GeometryAnalysis.md

 ## From Point Visibility

-Calculate the visible (or occluded) domain from a specific point in space.
+From Point Visibility can work in continuous or discrete mode.
+In continuous mode, it will calculate the visible (or occluded) domain from a specific point in space.
+In discrete mode, it will calculate the visibility from a specific point in space along a set of specified directions.

 Before calculating visibility, a CompGeom type analysis is run on the primary geometry set to compute each trimmed OML -- this step allows the geometry set to include negative components.
 The secondary geometry is used to specify the viewpoint.

 ## Composite Clearance Envelope